youngleee/thesis/webshop-mf/docs/README.md

 - Real-time updates for enhanced user experience
 - Fallback mechanisms for resilience
 - Loose coupling between micro-frontends

+### Cross-Micro-Frontend Navigation

+Navigation between micro-frontends presented specific challenges that were addressed with a multi-layered approach:

+- **Global Navigation Functions**: Exposed on the window object for direct access
+- **Custom Events**: Used for indirect communication
+- **URL Parameter Handling**: For bookmarkable navigation states
+- **Fallback Mechanisms**: Multiple approaches to ensure navigation reliability

+For detailed information on navigation implementation and troubleshooting, see:
+- [Cart Navigation Fixes](./CartNavigationFixes.md): Comprehensive analysis of cross-micro-frontend navigation challenges and solutions

 ## Setup and Running